 Today, we also celebrate Valentine's Day with a special on board dinner.

 This morning we leave our train with an overnight bag at the Russian border station of Nikel and we transfer by bus (90 minutes drive) across the Russian/Norwegian border to Kirkenes for a two night stay at the Thon Hotel (or similar).
 We will visit the magical Snow Hotel just 15 km outside Kirkenes.
 We’ll have a welcome drink in the snow bar and a tour of the Snow Hotel with its ice sculptures and snow paintings by local and international artists.
 After a traditional meal including a reindeer hot dog in the snow hotel’s warm lodge restaurant we’ll take an evening bus tour in search of the Aurora Borealis (Northern Lights).
-If the sky is clear our guest astronomer will be on hand to advise us during star-gazing and will bring the night sky to life with his extensive knowledge.
+If the sky is clear our guest astronomer will be on hand to advise us during star-gazing and will bring the night sky to life with their extensive knowledge.

 For a really memorable experience why not choose the ‘coolest’ hotel check-in around and stay overnight at the Snow Hotel?
 Upgrades to the snow hotel are limited so book early to avoid disappointment.
 The snow hotel stays at a constant minus five degrees centigrade and thermal sleeping bags are provided.
 Showers, toilets and a Scandinavian sauna are provided in a building next to the snow hotel.